Petrov classification of analogue spacetimes: Petrov classification

-This specific variant of tetrad basis then also leads to complex-valued tetrads \footnote{ {We remark that for any tetrad basis variant, orthonormal or null, {there are remaining tetrad gauge degrees of freedom}, which can be used to bring the tetrad into a suitable form for a specific computation.}}.
-Tetrad indices are raised or lowered by the metric of \eqref{teta}, and the spacetime metric (and its inverse) lowers (and raises) Greek indices.
-Therefore, using the identity $g^{\mu\sigma}g_{\sigma\nu}=\delta^{\mu}_{~\nu}$, and Eq.~\eqref{gmnt}, we have $e_{\nu a}e^{\mu a}=\delta^{\mu}_{~\nu}$, and hence
+{In general, a metric tensor is expressed by using the tetrad basis as follows} \footnote{We remark that for any tetrad basis variant, orthonormal or null, {there are remaining tetrad gauge degrees of freedom}, which can be used to bring the tetrad into a suitable form for a specific computation.}